HVAC Do’s and Don’ts Before Summer Hits

 African American man adjusting the temperature on the thermostat of his house - home automation concepts

-“Tightening electrical components, cleaning condensate lines, cleaning the outdoor and indoor coils, and lubricating necessary components, it’s all part of the annual checkup we do,” said the field operations manager at Service Experts, Mike Carson.
+“Tightening electrical components, cleaning condensate lines, cleaning the outdoor and indoor coils, and lubricating necessary components, it’s all part of the annual checkup we do,” said Mike Carson, field operations manager at Service Experts.
 “And, we’ll change your air filters and answer any questions you may have too.
 It’s the best small investment any homeowner can make this time of year.”

-Don’t Postpone Repairs
+Don’t Put Off Repairs

 Man replacing a filter on a home air conditioning system.

 “Clogged lines, dirty filters, low refrigerant (Freon), loose or broken parts, you name it, it all contributes to how efficiently your system runs.
-It’s always best to address problems when they arise to keep it operating to its full potential,” Carson explained.
+It’s always best to address problems when they arise to keep it operating to its full potential,” Carson said.

 Do Upgrade Your Thermostat

-Don’t Use a Very Restrictive Air Filter
+Don’t Use an Extremely Restrictive Air Filter

 Do De-Clutter and Clear Away Obstructions